 A competitive business environment is critical to the long-term success of the Canadian economy.
 Good tax and regulatory policy encourages capital spending, attracts foreign direct investment, and drives export growth.

-That tax advantage was critical for Canada because it helped to compensate for the fact that we are a smaller, less attractive market; and that the non-tax cost of doing business here is higher.
-Our one advantage is now gone.
+That tax advantage was critical for Canada because it helped to compensate for the fact that we are a smaller, less attractive market.
+That one advantage is now gone.

 Why It Matters